top of page

 Having the necessary financial means and providing evidence of sufficient funds are important factors in demonstrating your ability to support yourself during your visit to the UK.
 It is essential to ensure that you can cover all the costs associated with your stay without relying on public funds or engaging in unauthorized work.

 There is no specific English language requirement that applicants need to satisfy.
-Unlike other categories such Skilled Worker visas, demonstrating English language proficiency is not mandatory under this route.
+Unlike other categories such Skilled Workers, demonstrating English language proficiency is not mandatory under this route.
 Regarding the validity of the visa, applicants can choose different options depending on their needs.
-Visas can be obtained for a duration of 6 months, 2 years, 5 years, or 10 years.
+They can be obtained for a duration of 6 months, 2 years, 5 years, or 10 years.
 The length depends on the individual's intended frequency and duration of visits to the UK.
 It's important to recognise that regardless of the chosen validity period, each visit under the Visa is limited to a maximum stay of 6 months per entry (180 days).
-After the permitted period stay, individuals must leave the UK and cannot exceed the duration specified on their visa.
+After the permitted period of stay, individuals must leave the UK and cannot exceed the duration specified on their submission.

 Applicants under this route are not allowed to work in the UK, unless in specific circumstances with limited exceptions.
 They cannot engage in employment, self-employment, or be employed with an organization or company based in the UK.
 Additionally, they are prohibited from establishing or running a company as a self-employed individual, undertaking work placements or internships, or providing goods or services for payment in the UK.